In this 29th edition of the newsletter, I explore how Strategy (formerly MicroStrategy) has laid a blueprint for corporate bitcoin adoption.

 For Investors: Tailored income and downside protection.

 Capital structure risk: Preferred shares rank above common stock but below unsecured debt in liquidation.
 But Strategy’s debt is reportedly unsecured by bitcoin, reducing the chance of forced bitcoin liquidation by creditors.
-This, in turn, is a strategic advantage for the company, as it avoids risk on its core asset.

 Unlike typical investment-grade credit, where you’re underwriting uncertain future cash flows, Strategy already holds the asset, bitcoin.